-Note 3: With interlocking functions in China Bank duly approved by the BSP.
+Note 3: (marked ) With interlocking functions with China Bank Savings, Inc., as duly approved by the BSP.

 3. Term

 The Directors are elected to hold office for one (1) year until the next succeeding annual stockholders' meeting or until the respective successors have been elected and qualified.